suryavanshi123/Business-Insights-360/README.md

 •	Performance Matrix: Scatter Plot showing the distribution of Customers according to Gross Margin % and Net Sales.
 Customers in the Top Right quadrant are having High Gross Margin % and High Net Sales.

 •	Key Metrics by Products: Donut Charts showing important metrics(Net Sales, Total Post Invoice Deductions, Pre Invoice Deductions, COGS, Gross Margin) Distribution for the specific fiscal year.

+# Marketing View :
+Provides a comprehensive view of

+•	Product Performance: Product Performance based on their Net Sales, Gross Margin, Gross Margin %, Net Profit and Net Profit %.

+•	Region/Market/Customer Performance: Performance of a Customer distributed by Key metrics.
+Can be filtered according to its Market or its Region.

+•	Performance Matrix with Dual Filters: Scatter Plot showing the distribution of Customers according to Gross Margin % or Net Profit % & Net Sales.
+Customers in the Top Right quadrant are very Profitable.

+•	Unit Economics: Insights about the Individual customer's breakdown of Key Metrics(COGS and Gross Margin) in a Donut Chart, and about the Net Profit made after Operational Expenses using a Waterfall chart.